MichaelCurrin/code-cookbook/recipes/ruby/rake/basics.md

+---
+description: Intro to using rake for Ruby projects
+---
 # Rakefile basics
-> Intro to using rake for Ruby projects

 ## Samples